- Politics and Social Issues»

 History, however, is prone to repeat itself and so it did one evening when Walter jumped from Sharon’s bed to return home to his wife.
 As he rushed to dress, Sharon told him she was pregnant.
 Walter went into a rage and told Sharon he wanted nothing more to do with her.
 Naked and screaming, Sharon followed Walter’s car into the street, cursing and threatening to get even with him, as neighbors watched the carrying-on of a woman who had lost her husband less than three months earlier.

 On May 26, 1960, Sharon drove Patricia out to a common parking place for lovers on Phelps Road and announced to the stunned woman she had no sister; it was actually she, Sharon, who had been sleeping with Walter and now she was pregnant.
 Patricia was terrified, but refused to give up her cheating husband when Sharon insisted she do so.
-Patricia's insistence on keeping the loser she loved would cost her life.
-Sharon fired three shots into Patricia..
-Sharon left the woman's lifeless body to be discovered by the next pair of lovers to venture to the spot for a little fun.
+Patricia's insistence on keeping the loser she loved would be an unfortunate choice.
+Sharon fired three shots into Patricia and left the woman's lifeless body to be discovered by the next pair of lovers to venture to the spot for a little fun.

 When Patricia didn’t return home, Walter was certain Sharon was behind it.
 He angrily confront Sharon, who firmly denied knowing his wife’s whereabouts, and threatened to go straight to the police if anything had happened to his wife.